RiasKlein/DRSS/README.md

 User Interface | In development |
 Login | In development |
-Web Scraper | Status Unknown | Not as useful as PDF sources Data Processing | In development | Currently considering 2 input formats Query Processing | May NOT be developed |
-Database | In development |
+Web Scraper | Status Unknown | Not as useful as PDF sources Data Processing | In development | 1 template complete, 2 in development Query Processing | May NOT be developed | Redundant Functionality Database | In development |

 ### Standard Procedures